harrylerman/drone_scripts/README.md

     usage: python quickplot.py -i <inputfile> -d <delimiter> -p <parameters>

-    <inputfile> is a csv-converted tlog file.
+    <inputfile> is a csv-converted tlog or ulog file.

     <delimiter> is the csv file delimiter. if the input file delimiter is a tab, then put 'tab' for the delimiter (delimiter must be in quotes).
       We seem to have settled on the '|' delimiter so this parameter may be deprecated in the future.
 Default is '|'.